Lookyloo/lookyloo/README.md

 *Lookyloo* is a web interface allowing to scrape a website and then displays a tree of domains calling each other.

+Thank you very much [Tech Blog @ willshouse.com](https://techblog.willshouse.com/2012/01/03/most-common-user-agents/) for the up-to-date list of UserAgents.

 # What is that name?!